Not Yet Another Digital ID: Privacy-preserving Humanitarian Aid Distribution: Performance Evaluation

 \section{Performance Evaluation}

-We evaluate the suitability of the two instantiations for real deployment.
+In this section, we evaluate the suitability of the instantiations in Sections~\ref{sec:card} and~\ref{sec:phone} for real deployment.
 We focus on the performance of the registration and the distribution phases.
-In particular, the computation and the communication operations that happen on the token and may affect user experience.
-We omit the setup and audit phases, because they can be done offline and thus are not a bottleneck.
+In particular, we focus on the computation and the communication operations that happen on the token and may affect user experience.
+We omit the setup and audit phases, because they can be done offline, and thus, are not a bottleneck.
+Our code can be found here: \url{https://github.com/spring-epfl/not-yet-another-id-code}.

-\parBF{Smart-card-based Solution} We implement the smart-card-based solution using a \emph{NXP J3H145 dual 144k} Java Card~\cite{JavaCardUserGuide21}.
+\parBF{Smart-card-based Solution} We implemented a prototype of the smart-card-based solution on a \emph{NXP J3H145 dual 144k} Java Card~\cite{JavaCardUserGuide21}.
 We focus on the functions running on the smart card at registration and distribution, as the station can run on powerful hardware.
+The measurements include communication cost between card and reader.
+We report the mean over at least 5 runs.
+In all cases, the standard error of mean (SEM) is below 1\%.

 At registration, the card receives $(\ent,\allowbreak \RevokeId)$, of 32 bytes each.
-Given that the average speed of data transfer of the NXP J3H145 is 5.1 KB/s, the transfer takes less than 13 ms. The card then runs \OnlyNameFinish to process and generate its (symmetric) secret $\kH$, generating which is fast.
-In total, registration runs in under 100\,ms.
+Then, it runs \OnlyNameFinish and generates a 32-byte secret $\kH$.
+In total, computation and communication at registration runs in under 100\,ms.

-We estimate the cost of running \OnlyNameShowupT by estimating the cost of the individual operations and the transfer cost.
-At distribution, the card downloads the period $\epo$ (8 bytes) and the blocklist \BlockList.
-Assuming 512 entries of 32 bytes, the download takes 3.1\,ms. Hashing the blocklist takes 996.0 ms. The transfer and hashing time both scale linear in the length of the block list.
+We determine the cost of running \OnlyNameShowupT by measuring the cost of the individual operations and the transfer cost.
+First, the card downloads the period $\epo$ (8 bytes) and the blocklist \BlockList.
+Assuming 512 entries of 32 bytes, transferring, checking, and hashing the blocklist take 3.3\,s.
+The time scales linearly in the length of the blocklist.
+Second, the card updates the counter \lastepoch and computes a 32-byte tag $\tagH$.
+We implement the PRF for computing $\tagH$ using AES in ECB mode.
+This step takes 113\,ms. Third, the card computes the Pedersen commitment on the entitlement.
+Since the NXP J3H145 dual 144k card does not expose a direct elliptic-curve API, we use JCMathLib~\cite{MavroudisS20} and the card's Diffie-Hellman key exchange functionality to compute the commitment.
+Computing $\com$ takes 500\,ms. Finally, signing takes 166\,ms. Adding these together (except the first one), we estimate the baseline cost of $\OnlyNameShowupT$ to be around 779\,ms.

-We initiate the PRF using CMAC with AES, computing $\tagH$ (32 bytes) takes 23.3\,ms. Computing the Pedersen commitment requires two group operations.
-Java Card does not directly expose these.
-Thus, we estimate the commitment cost on the NXP J3H145 using a public key generation operation, which must perform a group operation.
-From this we estimate that committing takes less than 699\,ms.

-Finally, signing takes 60.6\,ms. In total, the distribution protocol takes less than 5 seconds to execute.
+With 512 entries on the blocklist, the distribution protocol takes less than 5 seconds in total.
 This running time is smaller than any physical interaction happening at distribution time, and hence our protocol can fulfill \reqlink{scale}.